MozzersGit/ARM-ML-Challenge/README.md

 My approach with this solution, was to spend a lot of time planning and derisking my solution, then make the most of the limited time (during the programming and build phase) and increase my productivity by using AI powered tooling (Cursor/ChatGPT).

-My approach to this challenge was that I wanted a high quality and well written software which addressed several but not all of the bonus requirements, but had the potential, with very little extra work to meet all the requirements, showing forward thinking, and also allowing me to easily hit more bonus requirements if my time spent proved to be more productive than expected.
+My approach to this challenge was that I wanted a high quality and well written software which addressed several but not all of the bonus requirements, but had the potential, with very little extra work to meet them all, showing forward thinking, and also allowing me to easily hit more bonus requirements if my time spent proved to be more productive than expected.

 I used OpenAI's API, for simplicity, easier prompt engineering with more powerful models (such as the new GPT-5), documentation and local hardware limitations.

-I chose the Complexity Analysis, as I believe it was one of the simplest challenges, allowing me to make more during the implementation phase.
+I chose the Complexity Analysis problem, as I believe it was one of the simplest challenges, allowing me to do more with my limited time during the implementation phase.

 ### Bonus requirements